KokiSecurityLab/Space-Cyber-Police-Concept/README.md

 ## Advanced Multi-Region Security Architecture, Orbital Telemetry Governance, and Autonomous Fault Isolation

 ### 1. Vision
-As AI data centers expand into orbital infrastructure topologies (SpaceXAI / Starlink), traditional ground-based network security controls are no longer sufficient.
+As AI data centers expand into orbital infrastructure topologies (SpaceX・AI / Starlink), traditional ground-based network security controls are no longer sufficient.
 This project establishes the "Space Cyber Police" conceptual baseline—an autonomous, multi-dimensional security operations framework designed to protect distributed satellite registries from terrestrial and aerospace threat vectors.

 The definitive objective of this architecture is to define the security specifications required for next-generation orbital processing layers, ensuring that decentralized system states remain functional and resilient against remote sabotage or adversarial penetration exploits.